-If, like me, you are a single woman in your 60s, you may be thinking about the best places to retire.
+If, like me, you are a single woman in 60s and beyond, you may be thinking about the best places to retire.

 Perhaps you are looking for a country with a lower cost of living so that you can make your retirement income stretch farther.
-Or, maybe you want to find a place that provides opportunities to pursue the passions that you left on the back-burner during other stages of your life.
+Or maybe you want to find a place that provides opportunities to pursue the passions that you left on the back-burner during other stages of your life.
 Maybe you have always been fascinated by a particular language or culture.

 Regardless of your specific requirements, finding the perfect place to retire is a long process.